-- (A) To the extent that classes might be delivered using remote means, such classes shall be offered to those personnel who are enrolled. - (B) To the extent that these classes were necessary to fulfill judicial education requirements, a suspension of such requirements may be determined to be necessary at a later date, and - (5) Committee Meetings.
+- (A) To the extent that classes might be delivered using remote means, such classes shall be offered to those personnel who are enrolled. - (B) To the extent that these classes were necessary to fulfill judicial education requirements, these requirements shall be suspended for calendar year 2020, and - (5) Committee Meetings.
 Meetings of committees, subcommittees, workgroups, and other similar judicial governance entities shall be conducted by conference call or other remote hosting technology.
 The Chief Judge of the Court of Appeals may make an exception where the administrative head of a committee, subcommittee, workgroup, or other similar judicial governance entity provides written justification that the committee cannot fulfill its essential purpose, and - (6) Gatherings.
-Unless there is an emergent need, judicial personnel shall refrain from attending and/or hosting non-essential workrelated gatherings; and - (y) The Third Revised Administrative Order on the Emergency Tolling or Suspension of Statutes of Limitations and Statutory and Rules Deadlines Related to the Initiation of Matters and Certain Statutory and Rules Deadlines in Pending Matters, filed October 2, 2020, (Third Revised Administrative Order on Emergency Tolling or Suspension), issued pursuant to Maryland Rule 16-1003(a)(7), shall control as to statutory and rules deadlines for the initiation of matters and for conducting certain court proceedings, except that the deadline for the scheduling of criminal jury trials shall be governed by the Second Amended Administrative Order Lifting the

-Statewide Suspension of Jury Trials and Resuming Grand Juries, filed October 2, 2020; and
+Unless there is an emergent need, judicial personnel shall refrain from attending and/or hosting non-essential work-related gatherings; and - (aa) The Fourth Revised Administrative Order on the Emergency Tolling or Suspension of Statutes of Limitations and Statutory and Rules Deadlines Related to the Initiation of Matters and Certain Statutory and Rules Deadlines in Pending Matters, filed November 12, 2020 (Fourth Revised Administrative Order on Emergency Tolling or Suspension), issued pursuant to Maryland Rule 16-1003(a)(7), shall control as to statutory and rules deadlines for the initiation of matters and for conducting certain court proceedings, except that the deadline for the scheduling of criminal jury trials shall be governed by the Third Amended Administrative Order Re-Imposing the Statewide Suspension of Jury Trials and Maintaining Grand Juries, filed November 12, 2020; and